 - The score on the glycemic index for green bananas is around 30.

 - A ripe banana’s GI is around 51.

-This means your blood sugar rises gradually after eating a banana.
-Low glycemic index foods are also associated with lowering cholesterol levels, regulating blood sugar levels and preventing diseases associated with these conditions.
+This means your blood sugar rises gradually after eating a banana and low glycemic index foods are also associated with lowering cholesterol levels, regulating blood sugar levels, and preventing diseases associated with these conditions.

 - Heart health promotion